Book cover

 }

-Deprecation is a mechanism offered by programming languages to indicate that a code element is outdated and, therefore, should not be used anymore.
-When the compiler finds out that a piece of code is using a deprecated element, it issues a warning.
-As we commented in the previous example, the method f was not simply renamed to g.
+Deprecation is a mechanism provided by programming languages to indicate that a code element is outdated and, therefore, should not be used anymore.
+When the compiler detects a piece of code using a deprecated element, it issues a warning.
+As illustrated in the previous example, the method f was not simply renamed to g.
 Instead, first, a method g was created with f’s original code.
-Then, f was deprecated, and its code modified to only call g.
+Then, f was deprecated, and its code was modified to only call g.

-This deprecation-based strategy makes renaming safer, as it does not require updating all calls of f at once.
-Thus, it gives time for clients to adapt to the change and start using the new name.
-In fact, refactorings—even the simplest ones, like a renaming—should be performed in small or baby steps to make sure they won’t introduce bugs in a code that was working before.
+This deprecation-based strategy makes renaming safer, as it does not require updating all the calls to f at once.
+Instead, it gives clients time to adapt to the change and start using the new name.
+Indeed, refactorings—even the simplest ones, like renaming—should be performed in small steps or baby steps to avoid introducing bugs in previously working code.

 9.2.6 Other Refactorings

-The refactorings presented earlier are the ones with the higher potential for improving a system’s design, as they involve operations with a global scope, such as Move Method or Extract Class.
-However, there are refactorings with a narrow scope that improve, for example, the internal implementation of a single method.
-Next, we briefly describe some of these refactorings.
+The refactorings presented earlier are those with the highest potential for improving a system’s design, as they involve operations with a global scope, such as Move Method or Extract Class.
+However, there are refactorings with a narrower scope that improve, for example, the internal implementation of a single method.
+In this section, we briefly describe some of these refactorings.

 Extract Variable is used to simplify expressions and make them easier to read and understand.
 Here’s an example: